tkoenig1/coarray-tutorial/tutorial.md

 parallel language.
-Unlike the parallel extensions [OpenMP](https://www.openmp.org/) or [OpenACC](https://www.openacc.org/), the coarray parallelism Coarrays is built into the language core, so there no fewer problems with interaction between different standards and different standards bodies.
+Unlike the parallel extensions [OpenMP](https://www.openmp.org/) or [OpenACC](https://www.openacc.org/), the coarray parallelism Coarrays is built into the language core, so there are fewer problems with interaction between different standards and different standards bodies.

 This tutorial aims to introduce Fortran coarrays to the general user.
 A general familiarity with modern Fortran is assumed.
-People who are not familar, but are familiar with other imperative languages like C might need to refer to other sources such as the [FortranWiki](http://fortranwiki.org/fortran/show/HomePage) to check what individual language constructs mean.
+People who are not familar with Fortran, but are familiar with other imperative languages like C might need to refer to other sources such as the [FortranWiki](http://fortranwiki.org/fortran/show/HomePage) to check what individual language constructs mean.